ashokb24/good-morning-tweet-bot/README.md

      2. API Secret & API Secret Token : The below two and the consumer credentials are required in order to tweet, re-tweet and wherever posting the data to twitter is concerned.
         a.
 API Secret
         b.
 API Secret Token
+- When you are calling the twitter endpoints, make sure you give priority for each end points Rate Limiting.
+Please refer the api reference of update_status rate limit. (https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update)
+- For tweet and re-tweet including 300 requests per 3 hour window.
 ```python
         app_key = os.environ['CONSUMER_KEY']
         app_secret = os.environ['CONSUMER_SECRET']